atoms-ufrj/playmol/doc/commands.md

 This command creates an atom of a given type.

 The parameter _id_ must be a single string with no comment tags (#) and no wildcard characters (* or ?).
-If an atom [prefix] has been previously activated, then the actual atom identifier will contain such prefix, followed by the text specified as _id_.
+If an atom [prefix] and/or [suffix] has been previously activated, then the actual atom identifier will contain such prefix, followed by the text specified as _id_, followed by the suffix.
 Two atoms cannot have the same identifier.

 The parameter _type_ is the identifier of a previously defined atom type.
 A unique identifier must be provided, with no use of wildcard characters (* or ?).
-If a type [prefix] has been previously activated, then the actual identifier will contain such prefix, followed by the string in _type_.
+If a type [prefix] and/or [suffix] has been previously activated, then the actual identifier will contain such prefix, followed by the string in _type_, followed by the suffix.
 The specified atom type must have a [mass] associated with it.

 The optional parameter _charge_ is the partial charge of the specified atom.
 If present, its effect is equivalent to calling the command [charge] with _id_ and _charge_ as parameters.